jiaguo1000/jiaguo1000.github.io/_pages/about.md

 <br />
 January 2021 - December 2021
 <br />
-I worked as a Data Scientist Intern at [Roche pRED](https://www.roche.com/research_and_development/who_we_are_how_we_work/our_structure/pred.htm), performing statistical analysis and building Deep Learning models on genomic data.
+I worked as a Data Scientist Intern at [Roche pRED](https://www.roche.com/research_and_development/who_we_are_how_we_work/our_structure/pred.htm), performing statistical analysis and building deep learning models on genomic data.
 <br />
 <br />